Code-Institute-Submissions/Milestone_project_1-7/README.md

 + As a visitor of the site I want a clear overview of games that are offered.
 So that I can see if the offers draw my interest
 + As a visitor I want to see links to social accounts from "Pulze", so I can see how many people are following and using "Pulze" and get more trust.
 + As a visitor i want an easy way to navigate to the events/tournaments offered by "Pulze"
-+ As a visitor interested joining a tournament I need to understand easily which tournament starts where?(region) when? (time) and how many people can join.
-(Party size).
++ As a visitor interested joining a tournament I need to understand easily which tournament starts where?(region) when? (time) and how many people can join. (party size).
 To make a decision for what tournaments I might want to sign up to.
-+ As a visitor I want to able to sign up for a tournament, to participate on the tournament.
++ As a visitor I want to able to sign up for a tournament, to later be able to participate on the tournament.
-+ As a visitor I want to get more information on the benefits I might have when using this Service, to make a decision for or against the usage.
++ As a visitor I want to get more information on the benefits I might have when using this service, to make a decision for or against the usage.

 #### Design
 ##### Colour Scheme
-the main colors used for this Project are white (#fafafa) neon-pink (#ff6ec7) and a dark grey (rgba(15, 15, 15, 1)).
-These colors together give the website a appereance close to style used for vaporwave art etc.
+the main colors used for this project are white (#fafafa) neon-pink (#ff6ec7) and a dark grey (rgba(15, 15, 15, 1)).
+These colors together give the website a appearance close to style used for <a href="https://en.wikipedia.org/wiki/Vaporwave">vaporwave</a> art.

 Throughout the page text-shadow is used to give e.g. headlines a bright look that builts a strong contrast to the dark grey background.
 ![example of text-shadow ](https://github.com/Gonzo2500/Milestone_project_1/blob/master/documentation/screenshots/headline-shadow-screenshot.PNG "example of text-shadow")

 ##### Typography
 The Roboto font is the main font used in this project.
 It provides a natural reading rhythm giving the webpage a nice look while also bringing accessibility in terms of easy to read text.
-As a Fallback Sans-serif was used, in case the font doesn't load to the webpage correctly.
+As a fallback Sans-serif was used, in case the font doesn't load to the webpage correctly.

 Press Start 2P is a bitmap font based on the font design from 1980s Namco arcade games.
 It was used mostly for headers.
 It gives the webpage an arcade feeling, which suits the theme "gaming" perfectly.
 The reason for the scarce usage of this font was to keep the easy readable.
 As a Fallback Sans-serif was used, in case the font doesn't load to the webpage correctly.